XYZReality/tech-tests/README.md

 Each test is composed of a task (or choice of tasks) and a small number of questions.

-**When you are completeing test please don't use a public repo.
-Once complete zip up all source code and supporting material and send it to us.**
+**Please don't use a public repo.
+Once completed,  zip up all source code and supporting material and send it to us via email.**

 > If you have any questions whilst doing the test reach out to someone at XYZ Reality to help.